Electrical & Lighting Engine & Drivetrain Brakes, Suspension, & Steering Body Tire & Wheel Other Parts & Supplies Top Searches

 How Do You Sanitize Your Truck?

-Regardless of the size and type, experts recommend wiping all surfaces inside your truck during the start of the shift.
+Regardless of the size and type, experts recommend wiping all surfaces inside your vehicle at the start of the shift.
 Hard surfaces that get touched often, including the steering wheel, gear shifter or selector, all switches and controls, touchscreen displays, windows, and the interior and exterior door handles, must be wiped thoroughly with an appropriate cleaning product and disinfectant.
-For porous surfaces such as mattresses in your sleeper, you can use a commercial spray-on disinfectant or have it laundered if necessary.
-It's also recommended for porous surfaces such as fabric seats and mattresses to be covered by disposable or reusable plastic covers for easier cleaning and sanitation.

 What Cleaning/Disinfectants Should You Use?

-Sodium hypochlorite.
-The active ingredient in laundry bleach which is readily available in stores.
+• Sodium hypochlorite.
+The active ingredient in laundry bleach is readily available in stores.
 A mixture of five tablespoons or 1/3 cup of bleach per gallon of water is enough to sanitize hard surfaces.
 The odor may prove to be too pungent, but there are scented products available to mitigate the smell.
-Do not mix bleach with ammonia or other types of cleansers as the resulting vapor is hazardous when inhaled.
+Do not mix bleach with ammonia or other types of cleansers, as the resulting vapor is hazardous when inhaled.

 Should I Wear Gloves?

-The CDC recommends wearing personal protective equipment (PPE), particularly non-sterile disposable gloves when touching contaminated surfaces or handling cleaning or disinfectant solutions.
+The CDC recommends wearing personal protective equipment (PPE), particularly non-sterile disposable gloves, when touching contaminated surfaces or handling cleaning or disinfectant solutions.
 Eye protection, including goggles or face shields, may be needed if splashing is expected.

 In addition to wearing gloves and other types of PPE, it's also essential to remove and dispose of them properly.
-In fact, medical experts urge caution with using gloves as people tend to absent-mindedly expose their hands to the exterior of the glove after using them and increase the risk of contamination.
+In fact, medical experts urge caution with using gloves as people tend to absent-mindedly expose their hands to the exterior of the glove after using them, and increase the risk of contamination.
 Washing your hands is a must after removing your gloves or, if you don't have access to running water, use hand sanitizer to help reduce the risk of spreading germs.

 1. Using your gloved hand, pinch the outside of the other glove at the wrist.
 Make sure not to touch your bare skin while you do so.